Kimberley Walsh: Solo work

 It was first rumoured that Walsh was about to make a record deal with her band's record label, Fascination Records, although nothing has been confirmed.
 Soon after the rumour, Walsh confirmed on Suck My Pop, a programme that she co-hosts on the television channel Viva in the United Kingdom, that she will feature on English rapper Aggro Santos' upcoming single, "Like U Like".
 The track will be her first step away from Girls Aloud as a singer.
 Walsh was asked for OK!
 Magazine: "Kimberley, there are rumours, that you will be releasing a solo album..." and Walsh said: "Gosh!
 I haven't got any plan to do that.
 Gary Barlow signed Aggro Santos and he asked me to sing Like U Like, and I've done a song for the Horrid Henry film that I'm in titled "Everybody Dance".
 I'm not sure about doing anything big on my own just yet."
 In 2012 she made her West End theatre debut, playing Princess Fiona in the London production of Shrek the Musical.
 The announcement came after Amanda Holden announced her pregnancy in August 2011.
 Walsh teamed up with Alfie Boe to record a version of Queen's "One Vision" as the Official Olympic Team Great Britain Single.
 Walsh has also performed with several artists including Neyo with "Hate That I Love You", Ronan Keating's "No Matter What" and James Cullum with "Rainy Days and Mondays".
 In August 2012 it was announced that Walsh is in discussions with Gary Barlow to release a solo album for a 2013 release.

 On 7 September 2012, Walsh was announced as one of the 14 celebrities, competing in tenth series of Strictly Come Dancing.
 Her professional partner is last year's runner-up Pasha Kovalev.
 She received 3 perfect 40s during the series, and she finished as one of the runners-up alongside presenter Denise Van Outen, behind the winner Olympian Louis Smith.

-On 4 February 2013 Walsh released, through Decca Records, her debut album Centre Stage which features a series of popular musical tunes as well as two brand new tracks.
+On 4 February 2013, Walsh released, through Decca Records, her debut album, Centre Stage, which features a series of popular musical tunes as well as two brand new tracks.

 Walsh has written her own autobiography, called A Whole Lot of History.
 The book was released on 26 September 2013.

 In March 2014, Walsh took part in recording England's 2014 World Cup song.
 She collaborated with the likes of fellow pop stars Melanie C, Eliza Doolittle, Emma Bunton, Conor Maynard, Katy B and Pixie Lott, on "Greatest Day", a track originally performed by British band, Take That.
 The track was produced by Gary Barlow and recorded at Sarm Studios in London.
-The track also featured past footballers such as Gary Lineker, Michael Owen, Geoff Hurst, David Seaman, Peter Shilton, Glenn Hoddle and Dion Dublin on backing vocals.